Tennisboy123/Assessment-Task-3/Year 9 Assessment Task 3.md

 **Task:** To identify what inputs the game needs from the player's to make it work.\
 **Instructions:**
 - WASD, arrow keys, left click mouse
-- *Example:*  The user will input either WASD or arrow keys to move the car, and will use the left click mouse to press buttons.
+- *Example:*  The user will input either WASD or arrow keys to move the car, and will use the left click mouse to press buttons in the user interface.
 #### Processing
 **Task:** To describe what happens after the inputs have been received by the user.\
 **Instructions:**